Dangling tresses from a sturdy oak tree.

 I’m eager for their touch,

-Teasing, beckoning me to climb high into the branches.
+Teasing, beckoning me to climb high,

 To climb high where you make your home,